 I’ve seen them blocking the following Facebook mail server IPs:

 Presumably there’s a whole block of IPs that SpamCop is blocking.
-Since I like to get e-mail […]
+Since I like to get e-mail from […]

 If you run a mail server, and if you hate spam, you should setup your mail server to make use of all the best anti-spam tools available.
 There are two sides to spam, sending and receiving.